Amanda V. Finck '17, Gettysburg College

 This is the author's version of the work.
 This publication appears in Gettysburg College's institutional repository by permission of the copyright owner for personal use, not for redistribution.

 Finck, Amanda V.; DiGeronimo, Kelly J.; Sy, Nene S.; and Whatley, Zakiya, "Isolation & Characterization of Bacteria in the Built Environment: Measuring The Effect of Pharmaceuticals on Growth" (2015).
 Student Publications.
-Paper 382.
+382.